 All students with vehicles on campus must register their vehicles to comply with campus regulations as well as state laws, including providing proof of minimum liability insurance.
 A \$65.00 parking fee is assessed per semester.
 To obtain on-campus parking privileges, the following information must be provided: the insurance policy carrier and policy number, car license number, and driver's license number.
-Parking regulations are tuberculosis Screening (PPD/Mantoux) within six months of entering college.

-strictly enforced (see The Squire for automobile and parking regulations).
+Parking regulations are strictly enforced (see The Squire for automobile and parking regulations).
 Students who do not desire on-campus parking privileges must sign a waiver request, available in the Office of Student Financial Services.
 A fine of \$10 will be imposed on all improperly parked vehicles, with the exception of official college guests.
 In addition, improperly parked, unregistered student vehicles will be assessed motor vehicle search costs from DMV plus the cost of a parking permit.